Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Geodesic Convexity in the Fisher-Rao Geometry

-This also leads to that $x_2 \leq \frac{\rho_\delta}{\rhopo} \leq x_1$.
-Since $\rho_\delta(\theta)$ only deviates from $\rho$ (as denoted in \eqref{eq:rho-discontinuous}) within the compact band $S_{r+2\delta} \backslash S_{r-2\delta}$, with the measure depending on $\delta$, the estimations in~\cref{eq:H-discontinuous} remain valid when $\delta$ is sufficiently small. \end{proof} Theorem \ref{theorem:FR-displacement-convex} demonstrates that the KL divergence, a specific instance of an $f$-divergence, is not geodesically convex.
-This implies that, in general, $f$-divergences do not necessarily attain such convexity.
-In what follows, we establish a sufficient condition on $f$ that guarantees the geodesic convexity of the corresponding $f$-divergence. \begin{theorem} Assume $f\in C^2(0,+\infty)$ is convex, satisfying $f(1)=0$ and $xf'(x)$ is concave.
+\cref{theorem:FR-displacement-convex} demonstrates that the KL divergence, a specific instance of an $f$-divergence, is not geodesically convex.
+This finding implies that $f$-divergences generally do not possess this property.
+Consequently, we cannot rely on convexity to establish exponential convergence for Fisher-Rao gradient flows of the KL divergence.
+In \cref{sec-Functional Inequality: Dual Gradient Dominance Condition}, we will introduce alternative conditions that enable us to prove convergence results.

+Conversely, we will now establish a sufficient condition on $f$ that ensures the geodesic convexity of its corresponding $f$-divergence. \begin{theorem} Assume $f\in C^2(0,+\infty)$ is convex, satisfies $f(1)=0$ and $xf'(x)$ is concave.
 Then, for any smooth, positive target density $\rho^*$, the $f$-divergence is geodesically convex within the Fisher-Rao geometry.
-Furthermore, when $f''(1) > 0$, such an $f$-divergence is $\alpha_f$-strongly geodesically convex, where $\alpha_f > 0$ is a constant that depends solely on $f$.
-These assumptions are satisfied by $f''(x) = x^p$ for $p\leq -2$. \end{theorem} \begin{proof}
+Furthermore, when $f''(1) > 0$, such $f$-divergence is $\alpha_f$-strongly geodesically convex for any $\rhopo$, where $\alpha_f > 0$ is a constant that depends solely on $f$.
+These assumptions are satisfied for $f''(x) = x^p$ with $p\leq -2$. \end{theorem} \begin{proof}

 When $xf'(x)$ is concave, using Jensen's inequality we get

 We recall the expression of Hessian operator from \eqref{eq:Hess-Df}

 where in the last line we used \eqref{eq:xf'(x)}.
 We introduce the function